davidgfitzgerald/time-tracker/devlog.md

 an EC2 instance running tailscale, that allows SSH access from my private machine.
 That instance would be on the same VPC as the RDS instance.
 Then when I connect to the tailnet, I should automatically be able to connect to the RDS instance, in theory.
 Something to try next time.
-I would need to understand whether I could add the tailwind VPN to the VPC itself thus bypassing the need for the EC2 instance or whether the EC2 instance would be necessary,
+I would need to understand whether I could add the tailscale VPN to the VPC itself thus bypassing the need for the EC2 instance or whether the EC2 instance would be necessary,

 ## Thu 7th Nov